 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing protective orders.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Common Divorce Tactics

 Common Divorce Tactics that are used during divorce include actions that often cause one spouse to incur additional expenses or to become frustrated and concede to the other spouse’s request.

 Creating a conflict of interest for a divorce attorney is one of many common divorce tactics and an effective way of limiting the other spouse’s availability to legal counsel or preventing them from gaining affordable legal services.
 Some attorneys are known for aggressive divorce tactics while others offer free consultation.
 All one spouse has to do is to meet with these attorneys (or their law firm) and share enough information to create an attorney-client relationship.
 Once done, that particular attorney (or firm) will be prohibited from representing the opposing spouse.